LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumChangelog.md

 2023/04/08

+Version 5.0.2

+Removed CK stuff from the compiler.
+Again.
+Maybe.
+This is frustrating.

+---

+2023/04/08

 Version 5.0.1

 Removed CK stuff from the compiler.
 Thought I did that already.
 Guess I missed a few files.